42Crunch/resources/firewall-deployment/AWS-ECS-Fargate.md

 When creating the service from the task:

-* You can use a network LB to expose the Firewall, with a 443 target
+* You can use a network LB to expose the Firewall, with a 443 listening target

-* You will need to put HTTPS/443 as inbound rule for the security group
+* You will need to add HTTPS/443 as inbound rule to the security group the task is attached to

 * You will need to authorize access to secrets from the Fargate task (https://docs.aws.amazon.com/AmazonECS/latest/developerguide/specifying-sensitive-data-secrets.html)

-* When the Firewall starts it needs to connect to **protection.42crunch.com:8001** - You may need to open access to this hostname  in your firewall / network rules.
+* When the API Firewall starts, it needs to connect to **protection.42crunch.com:8001** - You may need to open access to this hostname  in your firewall / network rules.

-  > They are many ways to deploy this setup, which will vary depending on your existing application architecture.
+  > There are many ways to deploy this setup, which will vary depending on your existing application architecture.
 For example, you could use a application LB and terminate TLS at that level, or just do TCP load balancing in a network LB on port 443 so that the API Firewall terminates SSL.

 # Getting ready to test the API firewall